ArchanaPrabhuG/BY-track-and-trace/README-run.md

 on warehouse node

 node deliverBatch.js 46793579024
-now you will see supplied by
+now you will see Supplied By

 node acceptBatch.js 46793579024
-now you will see stored at
+now you will see Stored at

+node issueBatch.js 46793579024
+now you will see Pharmacy

 cd application/issuer